geleto/cascador-ai/README.md

 - `enum` - For classification tasks with a discrete set of possible values
 - `no-schema` - No schema validation, returns raw JSON

 **Use it for**: Data extraction, structured responses, or enum-based classification.
+[See Vercel docs on object generation](https://sdk.vercel.ai/docs/ai-sdk-core/generating-objects#generateobject) for return details.

 ### ObjectStreamer
-**What it does**: Streams structured data incrementally via Vercel’s `streamObject`.
+**What it does**: Streams structured data incrementally via Vercel’s [`streamObject` function](https://sdk.vercel.ai/docs/reference/ai-sdk-core/stream-object).
 Perfect for real-time data feeds or partial updates.

 ```typescript
 import { create } from 'cascador-ai';